whmcs-smarters/IPTV-Smarters-TV-Demo-APK/README.md

 - **Watch Trailer** - ability to watch the trailer for Movies and Series as well.
 - **Recently Watched** - New Section that will have the movies that has been watched.
 - **Resuming Video**  - it brings the ability for user to resume the video where they left it before.
-- **Hardware and Software Recording ( Major Update)** - Now, we have updated our native player that support hardware and software decoding.
+- **Hardware and Software Decoding ( Major Update)** - Now, we have updated our native player that support hardware and software decoding.
 - Sorting options for Categories
 - Sorting features for Live
 - Reconnects recording if it fails